UI/UX Lead

 Full-Time

-Enterprise infrastructure software, data center management, cloud migration, cloud-to-cloud services, has long been a domain where user experience was treated as an afterthought.
+Enterprise infrastructure software has long been a domain where user experience was treated as an afterthought.
 We believe that is a competitive mistake, and this role exists to prove it.
 The UI/UX Lead will establish design as a discipline within our product organization and set the standard for what our products look and feel like to the people who use them every day.

 This is a player-coach role.
 You will be a hands-on designer producing wireframes, prototypes, and high-fidelity designs across our suite of four products, while simultaneously building the UX practice: the research methods, design system, collaboration patterns, and quality bar that will carry the function as it grows.
 You will report to the Director of Product Management and work in close daily partnership with product managers and engineering.